coderharry1/HomeCare-AI--Metricon/README.md

    (Resolution + Sentiment + Action)
 ```

-Each agent handles a single concern — making the system **modular, testable, and production-ready**.
+Each agent handles a single concern, making the system **modular, testable, and production-ready**.

 ---